server-state/specs/arch/modules/server-base.md

 Path to the file in which messages should get logged (in case `logToFile` is `true`).

 #### `isAuthorized?: (req: Express.Request, authorizedGroups: string[]) => boolean`
-A callback that checks whether the current user (of the request) is authorized to access the resource
+A callback that checks whether the current user (of the request) has authorization to access the resource

 ##### Parameters
-- `req: ExpressRequest` The HTTP request to evaluate tokens or other forms of authentication
+- `req: ExpressRequest` The HTTP request to process tokens or other forms of authentication
 - `authorizedGroups: string[]` The groups that have the authorization to access the resource

 ##### Returns
-Is authorized?
+Authorized?
 In other words: Is there an intersection between the groups the user belongs to and `authorizedGroups`?

 ## Route timing
 Let $n$ be the number of registered modules.